 Through Proposal P1028, FSANZ is reviewing regulatory requirements for infant formula.

 Our review aims to ensure regulation of infant formula is clear and reflects the latest scientific evidence.
 The protection of public health and safety is a primary objective for FSANZ in developing or reviewing food standards.
 Infant formula must be safe for formula-fed infants to consume, and caregivers need to know how to prepare, use and store the product safely.

-1st Call for Submissions
+First Call for Submissions - Now closed

 Call for submissions (pdf 717 kb) (word 728 kb)

 FSANZ has summarised stakeholder feedback to the 1st CFS in the following report:

 Stakeholder Feedback Summary pdf (pdf 287 kb) (word 125 kb)

 The Stakeholder Feedback Summary Report was amended on 9 September 2022 to include one additional submission.
 Due to a technical issue with FSANZ's submissions portal, we are aware that one submission had been excluded from consideration despite being submitted on time.
 If you have any concerns about this, please contact email@example.com

 Given the broad scope of this proposal, FSANZ released several consultation papers in 2021, each focused on key aspects of infant formula regulation: